rjdellecese/connect_four/README.md

 A fast, tiny Connect Four game engine.

-Also provides a GenServer implementation, which could easily form the foundation of a Connect Four platform, or generally for any use requiring the ability to simulate multiple games simultaneously.
+Also provides a GenServer implementation, which could easily form the foundation of a Connect Four platform.

 The `ConnectFour.Game` module provides the game logic, and the `ConnectFour.GameServer` module contains the GenServer implementation.